Regime Assessment • Layer 1

 Key Tensions

-- Divergence between surging producer costs (PPI) and stable consumer inflation (PCE)
+- Extreme divergence between high producer costs (PPI) and lower consumer price realization (CPI)

 Primary Risks